stephenrdoyle/hcontortus_xqtl/03_code/hcontrotus_xqtl_fdr.md

 ggsave("xqtl_fdr.png")
 ```
 ![](../04_analysis/xqtl_fdr.png)
-A. Fst distribution for each group, showing position of meanFst+3sd
+- A. Fst distribution for each group, showing position of meanFst+3sd
-B. For positions above the meanFst+3sd threshold, the Fst for the equivalent position in the control dataset is shown.
+- B. For positions above the meanFst+3sd threshold, the Fst for the equivalent position in the control dataset is shown.
 Points are coloured black, except for points that are above the control meanFst+3sd which are indicated in red.
 These red points represent the false positives.
+     - FDR: benzimidazole = 0.02949438
+     - FDR: benzimidazole = 0.04615385
+     - FDR: benzimidazole = 0.02949438